keithbuhler/keithbuhler.github.io/philosophy-portal/phd-how-to.md

 ---
 layout: single
-title: how to get a phd in philosophy
+title: How to Get a PhD in Philosophy
 permalink: /phd-how-to
 ---